SQL Server Big Data Clusters consist of the following planes for component aggregation:

 - Compute pool—SQL Server instances to offload compute workloads from master instances.

 - Data pool—SQL Server instances to offload data from master instances.

 - Storage pool—SQL server instance, Spark components, and HDFS components to store and process structured, nonstructured, or semi-structured data.

-The following separate pools are also part of SQL Server Big Data cluster deployments; however, they are not in Figure 19 because we are not using them exclusively in our validation scenarios:
+The following separate pools also are part of SQL Server Big Data Cluster deployments; however, they are not in Figure 19 because we are not using them exclusively in our validation scenarios:

 - App pool—Any application container that is directly inside SQL Server Big Data Cluster

 - Spark pool—Spark components (segregated from the storage pool)